There was a crooked Man

 "I dunno," he tersely replied and resumed his reading.

 The officer cleared his throat, and spoke loud enough for all the passengers to hear him.
-"Ladies and gentlemen.
-I am First Officer Turner.
+“Ladies and gentlemen, I am First Officer Turner.
 We have a medical emergency.
-Do we have any medical personnel on board?"
+Do we have any medical personnel on board?”

-Mike turned and looked as Carly strained to see over the seats.
-A young man made his way down the aisle, carrying a small black bag in one hand, the other clutching the seats.
-It appeared help was on its way.
+A rustling from the rear of the plane caught Carly’s attention.
+A young man made his way down the aisle, carrying a small black bag in one hand, clutching the seats with the other.
+It appeared help was on the way.

-Carly felt Mike tug on her hand.
-"What's happening?" he asked.
+Mike tugged on Carly’s hand.
+“What’s happening?”

-She watched as the doctor set his bag on the floor and opened it.
-"The guy from the rear of the plane, I guess he's a doctor.
-He has a medical bag, anyway, and looks like he knows what he's doing.
-He's listening to the husband's chest."
+She watched as the man set his bag on the floor near his feet and opened it.
+“The guy from the rear of the plane has a medical bag and looks like he knows what he’s doing.
+He’s listening to the husband’s chest.”
 Carly swallowed nervously as she continued watching.
-She felt a little like a voyeur, but was still determined not to miss anything.
-The doctor held the man's wrist, and then put two fingers on the man's neck.
+She felt a little like a voyeur, but was determined not to miss anything.
+The presumed doctor held the man’s wrist, and then put two fingers on the man’s neck.
+He spoke to First Officer Turner, who gave curt instructions to the flight attendant standing nearby.
+She returned a moment later with a portable oxygen tank, and the doctor put the mask over the man’s face.

 "Now what?"
 Mike asked again.

-"He's still trying to find a pulse, I guess.
-He got the attendant to bring some oxygen, so that should be a good sign, right?"
+“I guess he’s still trying to find a pulse.
+He had the attendant to bring some oxygen, so that should be a good sign, right?”
 She smiled wanly at Mike.
-As much as she enjoyed the excitement, she really didn't want anything bad to happen to the elderly man.
+As much as she enjoyed the excitement, she really didn’t want anything bad to happen to the elderly man.

 "Oh no," she groaned.

 Mike squeezed her hand.
-"What is it?" he persisted.
+“What is it?”

 Mike pulled Carly closer to him as they heard the doctor ask Turner, "How long before we can land?"

-The first officer drew himself up, wiping his damp hands on his trouser legs.
-"I'll let the captain know, and he will tell us what arrangements we can make to move the bo-- " He glanced at the widow. "-- gentleman."
+The first officer drew himself up, wiping his hands on his trouser legs.
+“I’ll let the captain know, and he will tell us what arrangements we can make to move the bo-- ” He glanced at the widow. “-- gentleman.”

 The doctor laid his hand on the widow's shoulder.
 She stopped sobbing and raised her head to look at him as he spoke.
 "I believe he's had a heart attack.
 Did you know of any heart condition?"

-She shook her head, but Carly was sure she saw a hint of a smile cross her lips before she put her hands over her face again.
+She shook her head, but Carly was sure she saw a hint of a smile cross the woman’s lips before she put her hands over her face again.
+And the doctor’s hand remained on her shoulder as he waited for the first officer to return, and Carly could see his fingers rubbing her shoulder.

-Another man in uniform appeared and took charge of the situation quickly.
-"Turner has filled me in," he said brusquely.
+The Captain approached and took charge of the situation quickly.
+“Turner has filled me in,” he said brusquely.
 Looking at the widow, he lowered his voice a notch.
-"My condolences, ma'am.
-We'll do all we can to make this as easy for you as possible."
+“My condolences, ma’am.
+We’ll do all we can to make this as easy for you as possible.”

 She nodded her gratitude.
 "Thank you."